-The current Official Plan was adopted by Council on XXX and was subsequently approved by the Minister of Municipal Affairs in 2010.
+The current Official Plan was adopted by Council and was subsequently approved by the Minister of Municipal Affairs in 2001.
+Township initiated amendments were made to the Plan and approved by the Minister of Municipal Affairs in 2010.
 The Planning Act requires that an Official Plan be updated no less frequently than ten years after it comes into effect and every five years thereafter.

-In 2016, the Loyalist Township initiated an update to its 2010 Official Plan.
-In addition to the Planning Act requirements, the Official Plan update is focused on the integration of the County of Lennox and Addington Official Plan, 2015, key policy changes from the 2014 Provincial Policy Statement, updates to the Planning Act, and consideration of technical issues and policy refinements identified by Ontario Ministries, Township staff, prescribed public bodies, and other community stakeholders.
+In 2016, the Loyalist Township initiated an update to its 2001 Official Plan.
+In addition to the Planning Act requirements, the Official Plan update is focused on the integration of key policy changes from the 2020 Provincial Policy Statement, updates to the Planning Act, and consideration of technical issues and policy refinements identified by Ontario Ministries, Township staff, prescribed public bodies, and other community stakeholders.